 Faculty tutor and multilingual specialist Susannah Bien-Gund works closely with many multilingual students.
 A Swarthmore alum who holds a B.A. in Linguistics and Languages (Arabic and French), an M.A in Teaching of English for Speakers of Other Languages (TESOL), and an M.S. in Education, Susannah has substantial international experience.
 As a Fulbright fellow, she studied multilingualism in Moroccan education, and as an English Language Fellow in China, she designed and led trainings and workshops for educators and students.
-Susannah is fluent in Arabic, Moroccan Arabic, and French, and she is learning Mandarin and Spanish.
+Susannah is a speaker (and forever student) of Arabic, Moroccan Arabic, and French, and is working on Spanish and Mandarin Chinese.
 She brings wide-ranging teaching experience, delight in language learning, and commitment to linguistic justice to her work in the Writing Center.

 In collaboration with her counterparts at Bryn Mawr and Swarthmore, Susannah designed a series of workshops on linguistic diversity.
 Individual workshop topics include “Reframing Feedback for Multilingual Student Writing,” “World Englishes and Virtual Learning,” and “Spoken Language Diversity.”
 These workshops have been well attended by faculty, staff, and Writing Center tutors from across the three colleges.